Add dashboard content

 - uncommited metadata objects

-#6 Updated by Alexander Blum over 3 years ago
+#6 Updated by Alexander Blum almost 6 years ago

 - Description updated (diff)